 Joshua Mello, Hudson Bend Middle School Assistant Band Director, received his undergraduate degree in music education from Texas State University in San Marcos where he was a member of the marching band, wind ensemble and orchestra.
 Mr. Mello is currently in his sixth year of teaching at Hudson Bend where he teaches beginner flute, saxophone, double reeds, tuba/euphonium and Concert Band.
 Mr. Mello is a member of the Texas Bandmasters Association, the Texas Music Educators Association, and the Phi Mu Alpha Sinfonia Professional Music Fraternity.
 When time permits he also teaches master classes, private lessons and plays professionally.

-Alyssa Trittin is in her fourth year teaching at Lake Travis Middle School.
+Alyssa Trittin is teaching at Lake Travis Middle School.
 Ms. Trittin is the conductor of the Concert Band, assists with the Symphonic Band and also teaches the beginning Trumpet, French Horn, Saxophone and Trombones classes.
 During her time at LTMS, the Concert Band has received sweepstakes at Texas UIL competitions as well as “Outstanding Performer” at Texas Music Festivals.

 Ms. Trittin earned her Bachelor of Music degree from the University of Texas in Austin, Texas.
 While attending the University of Texas, Ms. Trittin studied horn with Patrick Hughes and performed with several University groups, including the University of Texas Wind Ensemble, UT Wind Symphony, UT LongHORN Choir and Longhorn Band.
 She was also an active member of Sigma Alpha Iota, Tau Beta Sigma and UT’s Student Music Educators Association.
 Currently, Ms. Trittin performs with the Cedar Park Winds in Cedar Park, Texas under the direction of Chris Yee and Jeremy Spicer.